MatthewGleeson/matthewgleeson.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "mattgleeson"
-excerpt: "About me"
+excerpt: "mattgleeson"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a Machine Learning Engineer at Microsoft on the [MAIDAP](https://www.microsoftnewengland.com/maidap/) team.
+I am a Machine Learning Engineer on LLM Platform team within Microsoft AI’s applied research division(([Microsoft AI ](https://www.microsoft.com/en-us/research/group/msai/))).
+My team owns the system that runs inference for all of Microsoft's LLM services, including PowerPoint/Excel/Word/Teams Copilot and Business Chat.
+Before that, I was a Machine Learning Engineer at Microsoft on the [MAIDAP](https://www.microsoftnewengland.com/maidap/) team.
 Before that, I was a student in the [MSc Machine Learning program](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/machine-learning-msc) at University College London(UCL).

 Before starting at UCL I recieved double degrees in Computer Science and Mathematics(with a focus on Statistics) from the [McKelvey School of Engineering at Washington University in St. Louis](https://engineering.wustl.edu/mckelvey/Pages/default.aspx) where I worked with [Prof. Roman Garnett](https://www.cse.wustl.edu/~garnett/) on active search and deep representation learning.